The Latest on Click-Through Rate by SERP Position

 For years, the old saying was that Page 2 of the search results was the best place to hide a dead body.
 And that’s still true today.
 Almost 100% of clicks happen on Page 1.
 And the number of clicks you get depends on what position you rank on that page.

 So the bottom line is that you need to be on Page 1 — we know that.
 And to get the most clicks, you need to consider what position you appear there.
-In this article, I’ll share data and make some observations around click-through rates and search engine results page (SERP) position.
+In this article, I’ll share data and make some observations about click-through rates and search engine results page (SERP) position.

 Before We Dive In

 The way people search is complex.
 Do they only look at the first result?
 Not always.
-Searchers are getting savvier and many will look at several results before choosing the one they want.
+Searchers are getting savvier, and many will look at several results before choosing the one they want.

 Not only that, but the search engine results pages change for every query.
-That means, you’re not just getting “10 blue links,” you’re getting potentially a whole host of different SERP features.
-And, each combination of SERP features can impact the average click-through rates.
+That means you’re not just getting “10 blue links,” you’re getting potentially a whole host of different SERP features.
+And each combination of SERP features can impact the average click-through rates.

 At the end of the day, we cannot simply rely on the data.
 We have to work to understand why the data is the way it is.